JuanFran9/Military-intelligence-ISTAR/README.md

 # Military-intelligence-ISTAR
-ISTAR platform to detect nearest military planes from objetive if its within a sensor range
+ISTAR platform to detect nearest military planes from objective if its within a sensor range